Dissection: Christian Europe

-Frederick II (1194–1250), the Holy Roman emperor, ruled that any that were studying to be a physician or a surgeon must attend a human dissection, which would be held no less than every five years.
+Frederick II (1194–1250), the Holy Roman Emperor, decreed that any that were studying to be a physician or a surgeon must attend a human dissection, which would be held no less than every five years.
 Some European countries began legalizing the dissection of executed criminals for educational purposes in the late 13th and early 14th centuries.
 Mondino de Luzzi carried out the first recorded public dissection around 1315.
-At this time, autopsies were carried out by a team consisting of a Lector, who lectured, the Sector, who did the dissection, and the Ostensor who pointed to features of interest.
+At this time, autopsies were carried out by a team consisting of a Lector, who lectured; the Sector, who did the dissection; and the Ostensor, who pointed to features of interest.

 The Italian Galeazzo di Santa Sofia made the first public dissection north of the Alps in Vienna in 1404.

 Vesalius in the 16th century carried out numerous dissections in his extensive anatomical investigations.
 He was attacked frequently for his disagreement with Galen's opinions on human anatomy.
 Vesalius was the first to lecture and dissect the cadaver simultaneously.

 The Catholic Church is known to have ordered an autopsy on conjoined twins Joana and Melchiora Ballestero in Hispaniola in 1533 to determine whether they shared a soul.
 They found that there were two distinct hearts, and hence two souls, based on the ancient Greek philosopher Empedocles, who believed the soul resided in the heart.

 Human dissection was also practised by Renaissance artists.
 Though most chose to focus on the external surfaces of the body, some like Michelangelo Buonarotti, Antonio del Pollaiuolo, Baccio Bandinelli, and Leonardo da Vinci sought a deeper understanding.
 However, there were no provisions for artists to obtain cadavers, so they had to resort to unauthorised means, as indeed anatomists sometimes did, such as grave robbing, body snatching, and murder.

 Anatomization was sometimes ordered as a form of punishment, as, for example, in 1806 to James Halligan and Dominic Daley after their public hanging in Northampton, Massachusetts.

 In modern Europe, dissection is routinely practised in biological research and education, in medical schools, and to determine the cause of death in autopsy.
 It is generally considered a necessary part of learning and is thus accepted culturally.
 It sometimes attracts controversy, as when Odense Zoo decided to dissect lion cadavers in public before a "self-selected audience".